 Medical malpractice is a serious issue.
 While most of us have little choice but to trust our healthcare providers to keep us safe, the reality is that doctors and hospitals make mistakes with alarming frequency.
 In fact, according to Johns Hopkins, medical malpractice is the third-leading cause of death in the United States, behind only heart disease and cancer.
 That is why our medical malpractice lawyers are second to none when helping clients get the compensation they deserve.

 At Rue & Ziffra Law Offices, we provide experienced, compassionate, and aggressive legal representation for victims of medical malpractice.
-With nine office locations in Volusia and Flagler Counties, we handle cases against hospitals, clinics, doctor’s offices, and other healthcare providers throughout the local area.
+With three office locations in Volusia and Flagler Counties, we handle cases against hospitals, clinics, doctor’s offices, and other healthcare providers throughout the local area.
 Our Medical Malpractice Department focuses solely on representing individuals and families who are struggling to cope with the effects of medical mistakes; and with an experienced nurse on staff, we are able to quickly and thoroughly assess our clients’ claims for financial compensation.